- 1 Do I have to include all debts in a debt management plan?

 Can HMRC debts be included?

 As with council tax and council rent, it is highly unlikely that you would be able to include any form of HMRC debt in a DMP.
 Whether this was VAT, personal tax or any other outstanding payment, it is unlikely that HMRC would be willing to work under the traditional timescale of a DMP.
 There would be an opportunity to arrange an additional repayment plan with HMRC but in the event this was not possible they may take additional action to recover debts.

-In theory there is nothing to stop you adding additional debts to your DMP going forward and simply sharing out your disposable income amongst your extended group of creditors.
-However, in reality this can be very different!
-As a DMP is an informal arrangement, your original creditors would likely receive reduced payments and may view this as a quasi “deferral” on your original agreement.
-As a consequence, they may decide to remove themselves from the DMP and take their own action to recover outstanding funds.
+In theory, there is nothing to stop you adding additional debts to your DMP going forward and simply sharing out your disposable income amongst your extended group of creditors.
+However, in reality, this can be very different!
+As it is an informal arrangement, your original creditors would likely receive reduced payments and may view this as a quasi “deferral” on your original agreement.
+As a consequence, they may decide to remove themselves from the plan and take their own action to recover outstanding funds.

-In theory, it is possible to place any unsecured debt into a DMP but where a debt has been secured, with collateral or a guarantor, your creditor also has the option to pursue payment in full.
-There are exceptions to the unsecured debt rules such as council tax, rent and debts to HMRC.
+In theory, it is possible to place any unsecured debts into a DMP but where it has been secured, with collateral or a guarantor, your creditor also has the option to pursue payment in full.
+There are exceptions to the unsecured debt rules such as council tax, rent and money owed to HMRC.

-However, where someone was to take out a new credit arrangement after the commencement of a DMP, default and then try to add the debt to the DMP, this would not be so well received by other creditors.
-They may see this as a form of preferential treatment and could then withdraw from the DMP and take action in their own right to recover debts.
-This in turn could have repercussions for the continuation of the DMP and may bring other actions such as bankruptcy into play.
+However, where someone was to take out a new credit arrangement after the commencement of a DMP, default and then try to add the debt, this would not be so well received by other creditors.
+They may see this as a form of preferential treatment and could then withdraw from the agreement and take action in their own right to recover debts.
+This, in turn, could have repercussions for the continuation of the plan and may bring other actions such as bankruptcy into play.